 Another study found that people who spend excessive amounts of time on their phones are more likely to suffer from neck pain, eye strain, and poor sleep quality.
 And a recent large-scale study found that people who use screens for long periods are more likely to die from cardiovascular disease.

-This is likely due to the sedentary nature of screen-based activity, which can lead to weight gain and a decrease in overall fitness levels.
+This is likely due to the sedentary nature of the screen-based activity, which can lead to weight gain and a decrease in overall fitness levels.

 One of the best ways to combat these effects and feelings is to connect with nature.
 Research shows that spending time outdoors can improve physical health, reduce stress, improve moods, and boost cognitive performance—just what we need to combat the adverse effects of too much screen time!